dflorian251/js-exercises/README.md

 # js-exercises
-Javascript Exercises for The Odin Project
+Javascript Exercises from The Odin Project